cgrail/arAnalytics/tutorial/readme.md

 # Develop an Augmented Reality Analytics app with SAP UI5 and WebXR

 In this tutorial you'll develop a 3D analytical app in SAP UI5.
-Throught the new web standard WebXR this app will run as an Augmented Reality app on your mobile phone.
+Through the new web standard WebXR this app will run as an Augmented Reality app on your mobile phone.

 ## Step 1: Open SAP Web IDE